igor-93/cpp_projects/sudoku_solver/README.md

     - discard all invalid starting puzzles
     - solve others with depth-first search algorithm
     - discard all that don't have solution
-1. Overlay infered digits and fill in the blank cells
+1. Overlay inferred digits and fill in the blank cells

 **ATTENTION: this is MVP version, meaning that each part works, but there is still lots of space for improvement.**